 How to Add Value to Your Home in 5 Energy Efficient Steps

 When looking to sell your home, you want to get as much money as you possibly can for it.
-And with 63% of buyers looking to purchase a green, environmentally friendly home, the best ways to add value to your home is to focus on energy efficiency (with a touch of luxury).
+And with 63% of buyers looking to purchase a green, environmentally friendly home, the best way to add value to your home is to focus on energy efficiency (with a touch of luxury).
 In fact, according to recent research by Go Compare and leading property experts, installing a new, energy efficient boiler could add as much as £6,000 to the value of your home!

 We’re going to let you know how you can improve the efficiency of your central heating system to potentially add value to your home and make it appeal to the modern, environmentally conscious buyer.